Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Document-Quality Ranking

-Practical effect: when doing top-k retrieval, low-quality docs naturally fall, even without explicit re-ranker.
+Practical effect: when doing top-k retrieval, low-quality docs naturally fall, even without an explicit re-ranker.
 This improves RAG pipeline quality without added latency.

 Vector-DB Integration